cfaucher2018/cfaucher2018.github.io/index.md

+# Boot strap 11/30/18

+This week I learned how to use a coding technec called boot strap.
+I also learned about other different types of code that is used in both html and css.
+I also learned how to to use html to create rows of colors.
+I also learned how to crop an image so that it fits in a certen place on the website.
+I also learned a lot of different types of codes to use when creating a website.
+I also learned about how to use html coding to make text in a website bigger and easyer to read.

+---

 # game cite 11/16/18

 This week I learned how to create a website to describe a game.
 I also learned about how to use html to put pictures and paragraphs into a website.
 I also learned about how to use css codeing to crop images and to change the size of images and texts.
 I also learned about how to use html to make a table in a website.
 I also learned about how to use html to put images into a website.
 I also learned about how to put paragraphs into a website and how to make the text a certen size and color.